Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 **Current Version**: `v3.3.0` (13th June 2018 )
    > Keep a lookout for [Updates](https://github.com/Hyperclaw79/PokeBall-SelfBot/blob/master/Updates.md).

-  > **For now, the `autocatcher` is officially non-functional.**
+  > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
-  Please use the other commands meanwhile.
-I highly suggest getting the Premium Version and using the Autodueler instead.
-With the introduction of `marketplace` on PokeCord, it's better to farm credits and buy the pokemons instead of relying on the spawns.
+  It was troublesome fixing this again and again as the open source code is easily readable and patched against.
+To avoid this in the future, autocatcher is now a Premium feature to make it harder to get.
+I know that most of you will hate this move, but it was necessary.
+You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
+Thank you all for being patient and sticking around till now.
+The donations for Premium Version are open again.
+So if you want the autocatcher, DM me for the PayPal details.

 ## Features
 1. Automatically catch a pokemon in whichever server you are in if the PokeCord bot spawns a pokemon.
+[Premium Only]
 2. Delay and catch rates to finesse the behaviour of the selfbot.
 3. A log command to log all your pokemon along with their numbers.
 4. A trade command to bulk trade the pokemon to your main account.